 From time-to-time we may need a component that is either no longer available or may have exhibited a weakness since its original specification.
 Fortunately we have the facilities to ‘reverse engineer’ a component using an existing part as a pattern.
 We are currently recreating Weber 40DCZ carburettors from scratch using 3D scanners and printers.
 Our machine shop has CAD lathes and CNC milling machines along with gas, MIG and TIG welding facilities.

-An integral part of our engineering service is R&D work which focusses on either improving parts or developing a bespoke solution for a customer.
-Typical R&D success stories include developing an improved water pump seal system for the Ferrari 330GT, an improved oil pump for a Ferrari 275GTB transaxle and an improved set of Aston Martin gearbox bearings.
+An integral part of our engineering service is product development work which focuses on either improving parts or developing a bespoke solution for a customer.
+Typical success stories include developing an improved water pump seal system for the Ferrari 330GT, an improved oil pump for a Ferrari 275GTB transaxle and an improved set of Aston Martin gearbox bearings.

 Bespoke solutions for individual customers include a custom-built replacement torque-biasing limited-slip differential for a Ferrari 275GTB transaxle, and a replacement 5-speed gearbox and power steering components for an Aston Martin.